Prince Harry And Meghan Markle Wedding Rumors: Royal Bad Boy Getting Cold Feet?

-Prince Harry and Meghan Markle attended a friend’s wedding in Jamaica last weekend, prompting questions about when, or if, the couple might be headed down the aisle soon themselves.
+Prince Harry and Meghan Markle attended a friend’s wedding in Jamaica last weekend, prompting questions about when, or if, the couple is headed down the aisle soon themselves.
 According to The Hollywood Gossip, the Jamaican wedding was for Harry’s former wingman Tom “Skippy” Inskip.
-With one of the Prince’s closest friends tying the knot, even the pastor that officiated the ceremony said that Prince Harry might be next but does he really want to marry Meghan Markle?
+With one of the Prince’s closest friends tying the knot, even the pastor that officiated the ceremony said that Prince Harry may be next but does he really want to marry Meghan Markle?

 Even though Prine Harry and Meghan Markle have been dating since at least October 2016 and possibly longer due to their efforts to keep it all secret, there still is no official engagement.
 Tabloid rumors have speculated that the pair is secretly engaged, which is not a far stretch considering that they kept their entire relationship secret until celebrity gossip reports made it impossible to continue doing so.